 MacBook Air M2 vs. MacBook Pro M2

-Apple entirely ditched the Intel chips except for the cheese grater Mac Pro, which, by the way, is overthrown by the Mac Studio (M1 Max) recently.
-The new MacBook Air and Pro 2022 are from Apple’s same commitment to bringing more powerful machines without sucking up a lot of power and space.
+Apple entirely ditched the Intel chips except for the cheese grater Mac Pro, which was overthrown by the Mac Studio (M1 Max) recently.
+The new MacBook Air and Pro 2022 are from Apple’s commitment to bringing more powerful machines without sucking up a lot of power and space.

 Powered with the M2 chip, MacBooks this time gets up to 35% faster than the M1-powered 2020 model MacBooks.
 Despite being different models at two price ranges, both Air and Pro share a handful of features as well.
-Before diving into any reasons why you should not buy the MacBook Pro M2, let’s take a look at the hardware specification for both.
+Before diving into why you should not buy the MacBook Pro M2, let’s look at both hardware specifications.

 MacBook Air M2 vs. MacBook Pro M2: Specifications